Advi23/Artistry/docs/GUI Setup.md

 I started building my GUI a bit overzealously, and this lack of a plan created lots of problems later on.

-I started farily simple, creating a JFrame Form titled 'MainWindow'.
+I began by creating a JFrame Form titled 'MainWindow'.
 This would be the base of my GUI.

 I would say the most important component in a Netbeans GUI is what layout you make your panels in.
 At the beginning, I didn't even know that there _were_ different layouts, so I just used the standard one: **Free Design**.